craftingcity/The-Known-World/Prenotes Aug 09 25.md

 ##### The Fight Continues...

 15 - Otto Malkovich
-11 - Homeland Force
+10 - Homeland Force
-5 -
+5 - 3rd Gen WAORC

 We leave our heroes on the date of ...
 AF, as they ...